Cat Bee Stings & Allergic Swellings: Fast First Aid & 24-Hour Vet Guide

 • Swelling keeps increasing after 2–3 cold cycles

-• Your cat has asthma, heart disease, or is very young/senior
+• Your cat has asthma/heart disease, is very young, or is a senior

-• Injectable antihistamines or anti-inflammatory meds for significant swelling.
+• Medications: vet-selected antihistamines and/or anti-inflammatory meds to reduce swelling.

-• Oxygen therapy if airway swelling is suspected.
+• Oxygen support if airway swelling is suspected.

-Most cats go home the same day with instructions for observation and cold compresses.
-Severe reactions may stay for extended monitoring.
+Many cats go home the same day with monitoring instructions.
+Severe reactions may require longer observation.

-• Offer fresh water and quiet rest; most cats eat normally within a day.
+• Offer fresh water and a quiet rest spot; most cats eat normally within a day.

-• Watch for delayed reactions: hives, vomiting, lethargy, cough/wheeze.
+• Watch for delayed signs: hives, vomiting, lethargy, cough/wheeze.

 Indoors